 The funny thing is, during my childhood I remember very clearly wanting 'a collection'.
 I collected thimbles for a while (did I mention I was the coolest kid in school?), but it never occurred to me that the growing mass of plastic horses devouring my shelves and cupboards was a collection in and of itself.
 I was bought ponies, given ponies, and bought pony things myself.
 Long forgotten were the Wuzzles and Popples and Carebears.
 It was all about the ponies.
 I had MLP wallpaper, MLP bedding, a MLP lampshade.
 I owned MLP roller-skates, walkie-talkies, headphones, clothing.
 I had every video released and watched them over and over, learning every lyric to every song.
 I had hundreds of ponies as a child and knew every one of them by name.
 I was a member of the MLP Fanclub.

 My Little Pony was such a huge, fundamental part of my childhood.
 I used to write letters to the pony queen, Majesty, asking if I could visit Ponyland.
-I remember very clearly how my dad tried teaching me how to dive in our local swimming pool, telling me he'd write to Majesty if I did it, and how she'd be so impressed she's bound to let me visit Ponyland.
+I remember very clearly how my dad tried teaching me how to dive in our local swimming pool, telling me he'd write to Majesty if I did it, and how she'd be so impressed that she's bound to let me visit Ponyland.
 Hah!
 I remember mum telling me to go outside and wish upon a star (wishing on the first star at night remains my only superstition, and one that so far has never let me down).
 I wished for a Big Brother Pony, and sure enough, one appeared at the door.
 Magic!
 Or a little parental persuasion, perhaps.

 And then The Internet happened.
 Back when the internet was new and scary (and here I further cement the fact that I am a Dinosaur), our school was the first place locally to get access.
-We had one PC dedicated to the internet, and I'd pretty much spend every lunch and after school on it.
+We had one PC dedicated to the internet, and I'd pretty much spend every lunch break and after school on it.
 I don't even know why MLP entered my mind, but I remember searching "My Little Pony" and finding 'Dream Valley', one of the first MLP websites that ever existed.
 I couldn't believe it.
 There were other people who liked My Little Pony?
 Grown ups?
 Adults, mostly American, it seemed, who collected them.
 And had hundreds of them.
 I was absolutely flabbergasted.
 I was suddenly, after years of being 'the weird kid who liked My Little Ponies', thrown into a community that was made entirely for me.
 It was unreal.

 I found The MLPTP - The My Little Pony Trading Post - a guestbook dedicated to trading, selling and discussing all things My Little Pony.
 Eventually it became a forum, and I made a bunch of friends there.
 We'd chat nightly in Dream Valley's Chatroom, and eventually even started meeting up IRL (once we realised that British collectors existed, too!)
 I was even contacted by the BBC to talk about my collection on a show called 'I Love Toys' - here's that clip in all its embarrassing glory: